dellagustin/dellagustin.github.io/_posts/2021-04-24-my-first-rom-hack.md

     ret
 ```

-So I figured that setting the content of `0xDFBB` back to zero instead of checking it and jumping should give me the result I wanted.
+So I figured that setting the content of `0xDFBB` back to zero, instead of checking it and jumping, should give me the result I wanted.

 To do that, I used the Hex Editor [wxHexEditor](https://sourceforge.net/projects/wxhexeditor/).